bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``analysis`` Analysis method to use [variant2, RNA-seq]
 - ``algorithm`` Parameters to configure algorithm inputs.
 Options described in more detail below.
-- ``metadata`` Additional descriptive metadata about the sample.
-The ``batch`` input defines a batch that the sample falls in.
+- ``metadata`` Additional descriptive metadata about the sample
+    - ``batch`` defines a group that the sample falls in.
 We perform multi-sample variant calling on all samples with the same batch name.
+    - ``sex`` specifies the sample sex used to correctly prepare X/Y chromosomes.
 - ``lane`` A unique number within the project.
 Corresponds to the ``ID`` parameter in the BAM read group.
 Required.
 - ``description`` Unique name for this sample, corresponding to the